What is a life coach & what do they actually do?

 2. Developing tailored strategies for goal achievement

-Life coaches use their expertise to create personalized action plans that align with the client's unique strengths, weaknesses, and life circumstances.
-This stage is where the client's goals are translated into actionable steps, incorporating skill development, behavioral changes, and mindset shifts.
+This stage is where life coaches help their clients to set clear goals.
+Client's goals are translated into actionable steps, incorporating skill development, behavioral changes, and mindset shifts.
 As a provider of coaching tools, I've witnessed the significant impact these personalized strategies have on a client's progress.

 3. Accountability and regular sessions